Macbeth at the Redcliffe Caves

 Andrew studied drama at the University of Bristol, before completing his postgraduate diploma at Birmingham School of Acting.

 He has since appeared in The Emperor Jones at the National Theatre, The Revenger's Tragedy and All's Well That Ends Well with Gentleman Jack Theatre, and Infectious with Welded Theatre.
-Andrew has co-devised and appeared in two Wardrobe Theatre Christmas shows; Oedipuss in Boots, which also toured to Brighton and Exeter's Bike Shed Theatre, and last year's sell out show Muppits Die Hard.
+Andrew has co-devised and appeared in three Wardrobe Theatre Christmas shows; Oedipuss in Boots, which also toured to Brighton and Exeter's Bike Shed Theatre, 2014's sell out show Muppits Die Hard, and 2015's Goldilock Stock and Three Smoking Bears.
 Andrew is a series regular in the Wardrobe Theatre's flagship improvised soap opera Closer Each Day.